-In order to guarantee being able to book your transportation tickets you are kindly asked to apply by the application deadline fort the North Korea National Day Tour III tour which is August 1st.
-If you contact us after the application deadline we will be able to tell you within 24 hours if we can still apply for your trip.
+In order to guarantee being able to book your transportation tickets you are kindly asked to apply by the application deadline for the North Korea National Day Tour III tour which is August 1st.
+If you contact us after the application deadline we will be able to tell you within one working day if we can still apply for your trip.

 It is possible to extend your trip in the DPRK.
 If you would like to stay longer in North Korea please do notify us and a private extension can be arranged for you.

 Drive to Mount Myohyang - trip to the northern interior part of the DPRK

 International Friendship Exhibition - see where thousands of gifts given from all over the world to the leaders Kim Il Sung, Kim Jong Il and Kim Jong Suk (known as Mother Kim Jong Suk in the DPRK) are proudly exposed.
 There is now too a new section for the current leader Kim Jong Un.